verisimilitude20201/system-design/Distributed_Cache/distributed_cache.md

 1. Write through Cache: Firstly the data is written in cache and then from there it goes to the DB.
 The process writing the data returns successfully whenever the data gets written successfully both to cache and DB.
 2. Write Around cache: Write request goes first to the DB and once it gets returned sucessfully the application returns.
 On read, first the cache is checked and then if not found in cache, the data is fetched from DB, stored in cache and then returned from cache.
 3. Write Back: Data first gets written to cache and process returns success if it gets written.
 There will be one more service that syncs writes from cache to DB asyncrhonously.

+## Designing a Cache - What data structure to use
+1. We need a hash function, a list of buckets (10-buckets) and a hashing function For example to store THOR, applying a hash function gives value 53, mod it by the size of the bucket array gives 5.
+To save ANTMAN, applying a hash function gives value 93, mod that by side of the bucket array gives 3.
+This is a collision
+2. To avoid collisions there are a couple of ways
+  - Separate chaining: Have a linked list and maintain a list of colliding entries in a linked fashion.
+We would need to traverse the linkedlist to find the value.

+## Cache eviction:
+1. Basically means to evict the key-value entry from the cache.
+2. Best strategy is least recently used.
+Delete all entries which have not been used recently.